How much will the all-in-one service cost?

 - Issue date: YYYYMMDD

-- Separator: use underscore or hyphen
+- Separator: use hyphens

 - Page number: enough zeros to accommodate the maximum number of pages possible per issue